-In this section, we review three well-known models of interaction.
+In this section, we review three important models of interaction.
 They will be the running examples throughout the paper.
-Our formulations of these models are not quite the same as the standard ones.
-Extensive studies of these models in a manner advocated by Theory of Interaction can be found in (Fu, 2013b; Fu and Zhu, 2011).
+Our formulations of the function model and the program model are not quite the same as the standard ones.
+Extensive studies of these two models in a manner advocated by Theory of Interaction can be found in (Fu, 2013b; Fu and Zhu, 2015).